 Did You Know: In some states, Medicaid pays family members for providing personal care to their aging loved one.2

 To find out whether you are eligible for Medicaid home care and which services are available to you, find your state's Medicaid profile on Medicaid's Home & Community Based Services page.
 Then, contact your state's Medicaid department directly.

 How Can I Find Medicaid Home Health Care Near Me?

 Your state's Medicaid program is the best place to find home health agencies near you that accept Medicaid.
 Your doctor may also be able to provide a list of agencies with whom he or she has worked in the past.

-Besides Medicare and Medicaid, there are several programs and government aid options to help cover the costs of home care.
+Besides Medicare and Medicaid, there are several programs and government aid options that may help cover the costs of home care.
 Each has its own eligibility requirements and list of services it will cover.
-In addition, paying out of pocket is always an option, though many people will quickly find this cost-prohibitive without a plan to raise enough cash.
+In addition, paying out of pocket is always an option, though this may not be feasible for many people.

 Quick Tip: To learn more about the costs of in-home care, visit our home care cost guide.